What is application monitoring?

 Application monitoring is the sum of practices and tools that are used to gain detailed visibility into an application's availability, performance, and user experience.
 Even though dedicated application monitoring tools are often implemented for this task, it is also common to use general monitoring tools capable of monitoring applications.

 Application monitoring is not particularly different from other types of monitoring, such as network or cloud monitoring.
-It is quite specific to the needs of the applications that run on an infrastructure, on-premises or are cloud-based.
+It is quite specific to the needs of the applications that run on an infrastructure, on-premises or cloud-based.
 Each application is slightly different, and, depending on where it is based, we may talk about web application monitoring (for web apps), cloud application monitoring (for cloud apps), or application server monitoring (for apps running on, often, internal servers).

 Types of application monitoring